ctrlaltwill/TPLiveView/README.md

 - **Live display** of TrainingPeaks ride metrics.
 - **Floating window** that stays on top of other apps.
-- **Multiple views**: Compact, Extended, and Immersive.
+- **Multiple views**: Compact, Extended, and Immersive data views.
 - **Menu bar integration** for quick switching and status updates.
-- **Settings**, set your FTP and Max HR for real-time colour changing on the graphs.
+- **Settings**, set your FTP and Max HR for real-time colour changing on the graphs, set duration of graphs and choose your broadcast folder (to access TP data).

 &nbsp;